retorquere/pimsync/docs/source/intro.rst

    the overall operation continues, and other items in the same collection are synchronised properly.

-   This is made much easier to achieve due to our use of Rust and how error branches and handled in Rust.
+   This is made possible in great deal due to using Rust and it's stricter focus on error handling.

 The ``daemon`` subcommand
    Runs continuously in the keeping collections in sync.
 Ideal for usage as a